macgreen23/AI_Project_1/README.md

 - The repository uses `preprocessing.py` helpers to load PNG images and return either NumPy arrays (`collect_np_dataset`) or PyTorch tensors (`collect_torch_dataset`).
 - Labels are integer class indices (0–9).
 PyTorch models expect targets as `torch.long` when using `CrossEntropyLoss`.
 - `tqdm` is only needed to run `k_nearest_neighbors.py` as it helps determine the length of time to finish processing.
+- Code is only tested using python 3.13.7